acosta-andres-r/note-taker/README.md

 </div>

 ### Description
-With this application, you can organize your thoughts and keep track of your tasks by writing, saving, or deleting notes.
+With this application, you can organize your thoughts and keep track of your tasks by writing, saving, or deleting notes as needed.

 ### Table of Contents